pedjaslab/graphlets/jose_graphker_pipeline/README.md

 ## Folder Structure

 - `pdb_to_sgk_input.ipynb`: A Jupyter Notebook that takes a PDB file as input and creates the required input files for the graphlet kernel.
 Modify to suit your specific data needs.
-- `graphlet_kernels_framework_v1.0/`: Contains the scripts and resources for generating graphlets.
+- `graphlet_kernels_framework_v1.0/`: Contains Jose's scripts and resources for generating graphlets.

 ## Usage once input files are generated